create-go-app/fiber-go-template/README.md

 # > Fiber
 ```

-2. Run database (by default, for PostgreSQL):
+2. Run Docker container with database (by default, for PostgreSQL):

 ```bash
 make docker-postgres